GippsAero GA8 Airvan: Design

-The Mahindra Airvan 8 is an eight-seat utility aircraft designed for operations in the Australian Outback.
+The GA8 is an eight-seat utility aircraft designed for operations in the Australian Outback.
 The GA8 is powered by a single Lycoming IO-540 piston engine, replaced by a Rolls-Royce 250-B17F/2 turboprop in its GA10 derivative.
 It can take off within 525 feet, and can operate from a 1,000 foot air strip under average conditions.
 Aviation International News has described its handling as forgiving, responsible, and akin to smaller aircraft.

 The aircraft has a configuration similar to the Cessna 208 Caravan, with a rectangular fuselage.
 In standard seating, each passenger has a rectangular window bulged outwards to improve the downwards view.
 The high wing aft of the pilot improves its visibility, notably upwards.
 It has an aisle between the seats unlike other bush planes, cabin ventilation is evenly distributed, and upholstery is modular for rapid replacement.
 It has been designed to ease maintenance with minimal tooling and maximised accessibility.
 The cabin rear door can be opened mid-flight.

 Dedicated configurations are available for skydiving, freight and intelligence, surveillance and reconnaissance (ISR) missions.
 It can carry up to 440 lb within an optional cargo pod, accessible through a side-door and rear-mounted hatch.
 For ISR missions, multiple sensors can be contained in a modular pod, such as a Wescam-supplied surveillance camera; the sensors can be retractable to appear as an ordinary cargo pod.
 Mission workstations can be secured upon the standard seat mounts for three operators in a standard ISR configuration.